A Few Great Books About CoffeeApril 28, 2023 (Published: April 18, 2012)

 One classic is Out of Africa, written by Danish author Baroness Karen von Blixen-Finecke under the pen name Isek Dineson.
 This lyrical memoir about Blixen’s experience living on a coffee plantation in Kenya during the early 20th century became the basis for the Oscar-winning movie of the same name.

-Another of our favorites at Crimson Cup is Mark Pendergrast’s Uncommon Grounds: The History Of Coffee And How It Transformed Our World.
+Another of our favorites is Mark Pendergrast’s Uncommon Grounds: The History Of Coffee And How It Transformed Our World.
 Any coffee enthusiast who loves history will thoroughly enjoy this book.
 The author delves behind the scenes to reveal the inner workings of the coffee industry, from its origins as an Ethiopian shrub to modern coffee production and marketing.

 If you’ve ever thought about opening a coffee shop of your own, you might want to check out Seven Steps to Success in the Specialty Coffee Industry, by Crimson Cup’s own Greg Ubert.
 It’s an easy read, and will tell you everything you need to know to get started.